koaning/scikit-churn/README.md

 >
 > We're mainly eager to confirm if this line of work is relevant to industry.

+## Livestream

+This work was part of a livestream and it may help to give some extra context.
+You can rewatch it on YouTube [here](https://www.youtube.com/watch?v=uevp7zJTM_c).
 # scikit-churn

 This repository explores some moments where data leakage can occur in churn-related use-cases.
 You may need more than a scikit-learn pipeline to protect you against temporal data leaks.